5argon/arkham-tags/common-tags.md

 ## `testless_`

 Consists of `damage`, `clue`, and `evade`.
 Note that card that grants automatic evade as a bonus like Cheap Shot is not considered testless evade.
+Some cards that add additional clues from potentially testless stuff like Newspaper is not considered testless itself.

 ## `target_any_`